Invited Speakers

 Andrea Britta Maier (National University of Singapore, Singapore): Precision Geromedicine: Changing the Health Narrative

-Shounak Majumder (Mayo Clinic, Rochester, MN, USA): AI Tools for Diagnosis and Management of Pancreatic Diseases
+Shounak Majumder (Mayo Clinic, Rochester, MN, USA): AI Tools for the Diagnosis and Management of Pancreatic Diseases

 Samia Mora (Brigham and Women's Hospital and Harvard Medical School, Boston, MA, USA): Reducing Inflammation to Prevent Cardiovascular Disease

-Eskeatnaf Mulugeta (Erasmus University Medical Center Rotterdam, Rotterdam, Netherlands): AI meets Multi-Omics: Decoding Biological Function and Disease
+Eskeatnaf Mulugeta (Erasmus University Medical Center Rotterdam, Rotterdam, Netherlands): AI Meets the Non-Coding Genome: Decoding Biological Function and Disease

 Dennis Murphree (Mayo Clinic, Rochester, MN, USA): AI Advances in Dermatology

-Dragan Primorac (St. Catherine Specialty Hospital, Zagreb, Croatia; Medical Schools, Universities of Split, Osijek and Rijeka, Croatia; University of Pittsburgh School of Medicine, Pittsburgh, PA; Eberly College of Science, The Pennsylvania State University, University Park, State College, PA, USA; The Henry C. Lee College of Criminal Justice and Forensic Sciences, University of New Haven, West Haven, CT, USA): Decoding MFAT and MSC Therapeutics in Osteoarthritis: An AI-Powered Molecular Perspective
+Dragan Primorac (St. Catherine Specialty Hospital, Zagreb, Croatia; Medical Schools, Universities of Split, Osijek and Rijeka, Croatia; University of Pittsburgh School of Medicine, Pittsburgh, PA; Eberly College of Science, The Pennsylvania State University, University Park, State College, PA, USA; The Henry C. Lee College of Criminal Justice and Forensic Sciences, University of New Haven, West Haven, CT, USA): Artificial Intelligence–Driven Multi Omics Comparison of Micro Fragmented Adipose Tissue (MFAT) and Hyaluronic Acid (HA) in Knee Osteoarthritis

 Nataša Pržulj (Mohamed bin Zayed University of Artificial Intelligence, Abu Dhabi, UAE): AI for Mining Multi-Omics Data in Precision Medicine and Pharmacology

-Santiago Romero Brufau (Mayo Clinic, Rochester, MN, USA): Using Generative AI and Machine Learning to Identify Surgical Candidacy in Chronic Sinusitis
+Santiago Romero-Brufau (Mayo Clinic, Rochester, MN, USA): Generative AI for Identifying Surgical Candidacy in Chronic Sinusitis

-Parth S. Shah (Dartmouth Health, Lebanon, NH, USA): Delivering Enterprise Genomic Healthcare in the Era of Artificial Intelligence
+Parth S. Shah (Dartmouth Health, Lebanon, NH, USA): Enterprise Genomic Healthcare in the AI Era

 Heath Skinner (UPMC Hillman Cancer Center, University of Pittsburgh, Pittsburgh, PA, USA): AI-Assisted Biomarker Development in Head and Neck Cancer